blockoptions/blockoptions/whitepaper/whitepaper.md

 **2.3.4 As in-trade currency**

-BOPT also a second in-trade currency besides ETH, it will add value to token and raise price by high market demand.
+BOP also a second in-trade currency besides ETH, it will add value to token and raise price by high market demand.

 *2.4 Roadmap*
 -----------